Dejan Kulusevski: Style of play

-A tall, physically strong, and versatile player, Kulusevski is capable of playing in several midfield and attacking roles, and has been deployed as an attacking midfielder, as a box-to-box midfielder, as a winger on either flank, or even as an offensive-minded central midfielder, known as the mezzala role in Italian (literally "half-winger"); his main position is playing as an attacking midfielder behind the striker.
+A tall, physically strong, and versatile player, Kulusevski is capable of playing in several midfield and attacking roles, and has been deployed as an attacking midfielder, as a box-to-box midfielder, as a winger on either flank, or even as an offensive-minded central midfielder and can play defensive as well.
+He is known as the mezzala role in Italian (literally "half-winger"); his main position is playing as an attacking midfielder behind the striker.
 He has also been deployed as a makeshift centre-forward on occasion.
-His main qualities are his acceleration, speed, stamina, and his ability to switch the play or provide assists and through balls to teammates, courtesy of his vision and passing ability.
+His main qualities are his work rate, stamina, and his ability to switch the play or provide assists and through balls to teammates, courtesy of his vision and passing ability.
 He also possesses good technique, dribbling skills, and striking ability, which enables him to score goals, in addition to creating chances for teammates.

 Regarded as a promising and hard-working player in the media, his manager at Parma, Roberto D'Aversa, has compared Kulusevski to Mohamed Salah.
 He noted how the player "is always among the players who cover the most distance in every game", and "has the right mentality".
 Kulusevski himself named compatriot Zlatan Ibrahimović as an influence.
 Regarding his own playing style, he commented in a 2019 interview with Sportbladet: "I like to have the ball at my feet.
 I used to dribble a lot when I was a kid but I have got better at moving the ball more quickly.
 I have developed my defensive game, that was a weakness before, and that has made me a more complete player."
 He has also cited Belgian footballers Kevin De Bruyne and Eden Hazard as players he admires and seeks to emulate.
+He has also stated that Spanish striker Fernando Torres was his football idol growing up.